 Light and air protective packaging

-Vitamin C is a powerhouse skincare staple in more ways than one.
+There are many reasons to add one of the best vitamin C serum to your arsenal, as this ingredient is a powerhouse in more ways than one.
 It’s a potent antioxidant and protects the skin against UV rays and other environmental aggressors.
-It can stop the overproduction of pigment and fade dark spots, creating a more even tone.
-It can rev up collagen production for fewer lines and firmer skin, as well as boosting the overall radiance of your skin—a pretty impressive roll call of the benefits of vitamin C.
+It can stop the overproduction of pigment and fade dark spots, and rev up collagen production for fewer lines and firmer skin, as well as boosting the overall radiance of your skin.
+Yep, the benefits of vitamin C are almost endless.

-But for those with sensitive skin, certain forms of vitamin C have one major drawback—they can also be incredibly irritating.
-The form of vitamin C most likely to annoy reactive skin is L-ascorbic acid.
-Being the most stable form of vitamin C also makes it the most potent and thus the most sensitizing.
-This largely comes down to the way L-ascorbic acid is formulated in skincare.
-Its very low pH can weaken the skin’s barrier function, increasing the likelihood of dryness and peeling.
-This is one reason skin experts usually recommend those with dry and sensitive skin use a water-soluble form of vitamin C known as magnesium ascorbyl phosphate which, although less stable, is also less irritating.
+There is one major drawback, however—certain forms of vitamin C can be incredibly irritating to sensitive skin.
+The form most likely to aggravate reactive skin is L-ascorbic acid.
+As the most stable form it's also the most potent, and therefore the most sensitizing (it has a low pH, which can weaken the skin’s barrier function, increasing the likelihood of dryness and peeling).
+This is one reason skin experts usually recommend those with dry and sensitive skin use magnesium ascorbyl phosphate, a water-soluble form that, although less stable, is also less irritating.

-La Roche-Posay Pure Vitamin C10 Serum review: the need to know
+A beauty editor's honest review of La Roche-Posay Pure Vitamin C10 Serum

 Targets: Hyperpigmentation, dullness, fine lines and can be used by anyone in their 20s upwards.